11sercanmasar/Todo-App-Angular/README.md

 # TodoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+Created one todo component and used local storage to keep the todos UI.
+You can show all the todos if you want also show uncompleted todo/todos via showall checkbox.

 ## View